tomas-ribeiro-pinto/wyddb23_flutter/README.md

 ## Description

 WYD Don Bosco 23 APP is a mobile app created for World Youth Day 23 in Lisbon for the SYM (Salesian Youth Movement) using [Flutter](https://flutter.dev), Google's open source framework for building multi-platform applications from a single code base written in Dart.
-The app includes push notifications using Firebase SDK API, retrieves media from an Instagram account using Meta's API and other media through a backend that contains an API that communicates with the WYDDB23 app using Laravel's PHP framework.
-This backend’s source code is available at: .
+The app includes push notifications using Firebase SDK API, retrieves media from an Instagram account using Meta's API and other media through a back office that contains an API that communicates with the WYDDB23 app using Laravel's PHP framework.
+The back office source code is available at: https://github.com/tomas-ribeiro-pinto/wyddb23_API

 ### APP Store Screenshots:
 ![Screenshot](https://github.com/tomas-ribeiro-pinto/wyddb23_flutter/blob/main/screenshots/1.jpg)